Oct 29, 2017

-1. Homophobes always equate gay with backsides.
+1. Homophobes always equate gay with anal sex.
 "I'm not homophobic, but the things you do are so disgusting!" they squeal.
-"How can you do that...that backside thing?
+"How can you do that...that butt thing?
 Doesn't it make you sick?"

 2. The first thing gay men ask is "Are you a top or a bottom?"
-(For backside activities).
+(For anal sex).

 3. Or in my case, because I'm on the tall side, they just assume.
 The moment we get to my apartment, they flop onto their stomachs.

-4. Guys who are bottoms for backside activities are denigrated as unmanly.
+4. Guys who are bottoms are denigrated as unmanly.
 "He may act all masculine and butch, but he's really a little sissy!
 The moment you get into the bedroom, he flops onto his stomach!"

-5. When a backside act is forced, it's a felony.
+5. When anal is forced, it's a felony.
 Every other forced same-sex act is a misdemeanor, not nearly as serious in the eyes of the law.

 Sexist, homophobic nonsense.
 Sex involves many different activities.
 Your whole body can participate, not just one part.

-Today only about half of gay men are interested in backside activity (50% are bottoms, 20% tops, and 30% versatile).
+Today only about half of gay men are interested in anal (50% are bottoms, 20% tops, and 30% versatile).

-Oddly, only about half of older and a third of younger men use condoms.
+Oddly, those who are into it don't use protection: only about half of older and a third of younger men use condoms.